 Where We’ve Traveled

 Paradox Sports Trip FAQs

-Paradox Sports focuses on adaptive climbing opportunities for people with physical disabilities, including people with amputation or limb difference, blindness, hearing impairment, spinal cord injuries, muscular
+Paradox Sports focuses on adaptive climbing opportunities for people with physical disabilities, including but not limited to people with amputation or limb difference, blindness, hearing impairment, spinal cord injuries, neurological issues, TBI and PTSD.

 Although our main group of individuals on trips is adults, we have had a handful of minors join us on rock and ice climbing trips in the past!
 As a minor, we require a guardian join them on the trip and register as a volunteer.